elementor/elementor-developers-docs/src/widgets/rendering-repeaters.md

 # Rendering Repeaters

-One advance use-cases is to render multiple elements from the repeater control.
-The user sets multiple fields in the repeater control and we need to print them on screen.
+One advanced use-case is to render multiple elements using the repeater control.
+Here, users set multiple fields in the repeater control and we need to print them on screen.

 ## Render Multiple Fields

+Use the following to render multiple fields:

 ```php {14-46,55-67,73-89}
 <?php